jenny-chg/PE2/README.md

-All the material code for PE2 in this repo.
+All the material and code for PE2 in this repo.